clararajadel/jupyter-datacube-docker-singularity/README.md

  - allow_root: because the project is shared maybe I should change to False
  ---

-- **Access jupyter notebook and save a .ipynb**:
+- **Access jupyter notebook and save a .ipynb**: Write a small code in a .ipynb file and save it in the "nbs" folders.
+This step is necessary because if not "nbs" folder won't be cloned.
 ```
 $ jupyter notebook --config=./conf/jupyter
 ```
-Write a small code in a .ipynb file and save it in the "nbs" folders.
-This step is necessary because if not "nbs" folder won't be cloned.
-Moreover, it verifies that this set up works properly.

 ## 3. Docker
 First we will write a Dockerfile.
 This Dockerfile will: